Arizona Coyotes Logo

 Phoenix Coyotes Logo 1999-2003

-After the redesign, the logo retained a unique image of a coyote in the Phoenix surroundings’ folk colors.
+After the redesign, the logo retained the unique image of a coyote in the local colors of the Phoenix surroundings.
 The developers removed the massive inscription “Phoenix Coyotes” on which the animal stood.
-They also made the main element bigger and brighter.
+They also made the main element larger and brighter.

 2003 – 2014